 Use and Reproduction

-Copyrights, counseling, data and statistics, and dedication services, Sophia Smith Collection, MS 324, Smith College Special Collections, Northampton, Massachusetts.
+Copyrights, counseling, data and statistics, and dedication services, Sophia Smith Collection of Women's History, MS 00324, Smith College Special Collections, Northampton, Massachusetts.